genes-and-health/QUANT_PY/QUANT_PY_pipeline_description.md

 >

 ### STEP 0: Transfer phenotype data to `ivm`
-Phenotype data is large in both size and number of files and stored in different direcotries at different directory depth.
+Phenotype data is large in both size and number of files and stored in different directories at different directory depth.
 Buffering issues affect processing of data directly from the `/library-red/` Google Cloud bucket.
 It is therefore simpler to copy all phenotype file to the `ivm` running `QUANT_PY`.
 This transfer can be effected within the pipeline by setting a pipeline flag.

 ### STEP 1: Import phenotype files with appropriate pre-processing
 `R` is very good at handling "raggedness" but in doing so, it makes assumptions.
 This can lead to the "wrong" data ending in a column.
 Python can also import .csv/.tsv/.tab files and make assumptions about the seprators/raggedness/column data type but in `QUANT_PY` this is intentionally and explicitily avoided.
 This means that some files need to be pre-processed.
 This take the form of one of the following pre-processing operations:
 1. **Commas in double-quotes stripping**: Exclude any row with double quoted text with one or more commas in in.
-This excludes <2% of rows but mean that the parsing behaviour is consistent and predictable.
+This excludes <2% of rows but means that the parsing behaviour is consistent and predictable.
 2. **Exclude "unterminated" double-quotes**: Some rows include a double-quote not paired with a second double-quote before the next separator.
 In such cases, the importing functions often "glob" all text in subsequent rows until another double-quote is found.
 Therefore these rows are excluded.
 3. **Excluded rows with non-standard number of fields**: some rows may have additional/fewer separators either intentionally or erroneously creating additional/deleting fields.  `QUANT_PY` rejects any lines with a non-standard number of separators.
 4. **Strip double-quote**: This can be applied to non comma-delimited data files.
 In some such files, double-quotes can appear singly ("), doubly ("") or even triply (""")